thomasrebele/casie/README.md

-Jecca: Joint Evaluation and Comparison of Co-reference and Annotations
+Casie: Comparing Annotation Systems for Information Extraction
 ==============

 About
 --------------
-Jecca allows you to compare two or more annotated texts.
+Casie allows you to compare two or more annotated texts.

 Setup
 --------------